spacecatpixel/lokidocs/docs/LokiServices/Messenger/group_chats.md

+title: Loki Docs | Session | Group Chats
+description: Instant messaging applications are increasingly becoming places for communities to gather, rather than simply being used for one-on-one conversations.
+This has led to widespread use of group chats, channels, and similar functionality in messaging applications.

 # Group Chats

 Instant messaging applications are increasingly becoming places for communities to gather, rather than simply being used for one-on-one conversations.
-This has led to widespread use of group chats, channels, and similar functionality in messaging applications .
+This has led to widespread use of group chats, channels, and similar functionality in messaging applications.
 Many of the most popular messaging applications support group chats, but the levels of encryption and privacy provided to users in these group chats is often unclear.
 Group chats in applications such as Telegram and Facebook Messenger only support transport encryption, rather than end-to-end encryption.
 Even those applications which do support end-to-end encryption in group chats (e.g. Signal and WhatsApp) still use central servers to store and disseminate messages.

 There are two key areas to focus on when considering the deployment of encrypted group chats in Session.

 ## Scaling